 Complaining that the water is cold, or trying to claim that the pool heater is not working, when clearly it is because there is a huge difference between 40º water and 70º water (even though neither is acceptable for swimming) is pointless and ridiculous.
 The truth is, most Florida pool heaters are simply not designed to work in such temperatures, and many simply stop working due to the strain of trying to function in relative cold they are not used to.

 Does pool heating still have value on these cold days?
-Yes, because it means that the water will be warm enough that when the cold snap ends, the water will be warm enough to be heated up to its normal target temperature.
+Yes, because it means that when the cold snap ends, the water will be warm enough to be heated up to its normal target temperature much faster.
 If it was left to just stay cold during the cold snap, it could take 3-4 days to warm back up once the warm air returns.
 In that kind of time frame, a guest staying for only one week may have left before they got a chance to experience the pool at its normally glorious temperature.

-She was so anxious to find fault that she couldn’t understand the simplest things explained to her.
+She was so anxious to find fault that she couldn’t understand the simplest things when explained to her.
 The pool had a brand new heater which was only a few months old.
 In an attempt to appease the guest, and also provide good service by making sure that there was nothing wrong with the pool systems, we had a technician at the house to ensure the heater was functioning properly.
 While there, he replaced a part which had been a warranty upgrade mandated by the heater manufacturer.
-The heater was working, but the guest insisted on seizing on this part replacement to claim that something must have been wrong with the pool!
+The heater was always working just fine, but this particular guest insisted on seizing on this part-replacement upgrade to claim that something must have been wrong with the pool heater!

-We don’t use old plastic blankets, we instead use modern liquid polymer blankets to stop evaporation and heat loss of the water.
-It is a compound added to the pool water, and the guest saw it being replenished to ensure it was working at its peak (which is 97% effective as old, messy plastic pool blankets which guests don’t like to use and thus don’t most of the time) but she refused to even acknowledge this.
-She complains about the ‘lack’ of a pool blanket in her review, even though she saw it being added herself.
+We don’t use old plastic blankets.
+We instead use modern liquid polymer blankets to stop evaporation and heat loss of the water.
+It is a compound added to the pool water, and the guest saw it being replenished to ensure it was working at its peak (which is 97% effective as old, messy plastic pool blankets which guests don’t like to use, and thus don’t use most of the time) but she refused to even acknowledge this.
+She complained about the ‘lack’ of a pool blanket in her review, even though she saw it being added herself.

 With regard to the villa being dark; the guest was at the villa during the shortest days of the year, when the sun is absolutely the lowest in the sky.
 It makes perfect sense that there won’t be as much sun light available to light the interior of the villa.
 But she must insist that it is dark because of “all the trees around”.
-Perhaps she would like them all cut down so the wonderful privacy of the pool can be lost? *Sigh* There are no windows on the side of the villa facing the trees any way.
+Perhaps she would like them all cut down so the beauty and wonderful privacy of the pool can be lost? *Sigh* There are no windows on the side of the villa facing the trees any way.
 They don’t make any difference!

 The great tragedy of these types of guests (who are thankfully very rare) is that their own miserable attitude is what really prevents them from enjoying themselves.
 In 2020 and 2021, they came to be known as a ‘Karen’ (With apologies to all nice Karen’s out there!); self-absorbed and self-entitled people who are simply rude and obnoxious.
 It is outside of the limits of their thinking and personality type to recognize that they themselves are the source of almost all of their problems.
 But of course, that is not something you can even suggest to them!
 Unfortunately, if one is in business as long as we have been, the chances of encountering this type of person increase.
 And because the online listing sites like VRBO do not allow proper guest interaction and vetting prior to arrival anymore, these types of bad guests will become more and more common.

 Listing sites need to understand that simply accepting bookings from anyone with a credit card is no more appropriate than booking the first vacation rental one sees without investigating if it will be suitable to your needs.
-But this is what the large online booking sites are trying to force the industry to conform to, destroying one of the true benefits of vacation rentals; a good relationship between the owner and guest.
+But this is what the large online booking sites are trying to force the industry to conform to, destroying one of the true benefits of vacation rentals; a good relationship between the owner and guest!